5. Privileges and immunities

 5.2.1 Diplomatic bags and couriers

-Official diplomatic bags, clearly marked and sealed, will not be screened, opened or inspected.
+Official diplomatic bags that are clearly marked and sealed, with appropriate accompanying documentation, will not be screened, opened or inspected by Australian authorities.

-Diplomatic couriers and their personal baggage, however, are subject to normal aviation security screening procedures.
+Diplomatic couriers and their personal baggage are subject to normal aviation security screening procedures.

-Any use of a diplomatic bag or courier to import or export items in contravention of Australia's laws, including firearms or narcotic drugs, will be treated with the utmost seriousness.
+Official diplomatic bags should only contain diplomatic documents or articles intended for official use.
+Any use of a diplomatic bag or courier to import or export items in contravention of Australia's laws, including firearms or illicit goods, will be treated with the utmost seriousness.

 5.2.2 Radio transmitters